dfelinto/blender-manual/manual/troubleshooting/recover.rst

    :Menu:      :menuselection:`File --> Recover --> Last Session`

-The *Recover Last Session* will open the ``quit.blend`` file that is saved into the :ref:`temp-dir` when you quit Blender under normal operation.
+The *Recover Last Session* will open the ``quit.blend`` file that is saved into the :ref:`temp-dir` when you quit Blender under normal operation (see :term:`Blender Session`).
 Note that files in your temporary directory may be deleted when you reboot your computer (depending on your system configuration).

 Auto Save